-From and after the Company's 2022 annual meeting of stockholders, the Board will no longer be divided into classes, and all nine directors will be elected for a one-year term expiring at the next annual meeting of stockholders.
+All nine directors will be elected for a one-year term expiring at the next annual meeting of stockholders.
 All directors will serve until the expiration of their respective terms and until their respective successors are elected and qualified, or until such director's earlier resignation, removal from office, death, or incapacity.